Saillxl/SeekRBP/README.md

   --load_model ./results/train_sequence/transformer_binary.pth \
   --out ./results/test_sequence
 ```
-## 🟢 Use structural information only- ▶
+## 🟢 Use structural information only
+This part does not use dynamic negative sampling.
 ### 🛠️ 1.
 Preparae features
 Extract structural features using [Saprot](https://github.com/westlake-repl/SaProt):
 ① Obtain protein structures (.pdb) using [AlphaFold](https://github.com/google-deepmind/alphafold) and [ColabFold](https://github.com/sokrypton/ColabFold).
 If you already have structures, you can skip this step.